-Tax Planning: Payroll Withholding vs. Quarterly Estimated Tax Payments
+S-Corp Officer Tax Planning: Payroll Withholding vs. Quarterly Estimated Tax Payments

 Possibly.
 Quarterly estimated tax payments are individual tax payments that the IRS instructs taxpayers to make to avoid penalties for underpayment of taxes.
 The IRS is okay with those estimated income tax payments being made via mail with a 1040-ES coupon or you can set yourself up to pay online.
-However, payroll income tax withholding which is reported on a W2 also is allowed to offset those estimated tax payments.
-You can instruct ASAP to withhold a specific target amount for Fed and similarly State income taxes out of your salary payments to accommodate this.
+However, payroll income tax withholding that is reported on a W-2 also is allowed to offset those estimated tax payments.
+You can instruct ASAP to withhold a specific target amount for Fed and State income taxes from your salary payments to accommodate estimated taxes.

-What if I don't think I'll owe as much as last year?
-While most tax return software and CPA's will give taxpayers coupons & instructions to make payments based on the prior year return to avoid penalties, if your income is expected to be significantly lower you may not owe as much as in year's past.
+While you may receive coupons and instructions to make payments based on the prior year return to avoid penalties, if your income is expected to be significantly lower, you may not owe as much as previous years.
 However, to calculate your estimated tax, you must figure your expected adjusted gross income, taxable income, taxes, deductions, and credits for the year.
-The IRS provides a worksheet in the 1040-ES packet to assist in this, but often this turns into work a CPA would provide for their clients.
+The IRS provides a worksheet in the 1040-ES packet to assist with calculations, but often this turns into work a CPA would provide for their clients.
 ASAP isn't your income tax preparer or CPA, so we can't really assist in this type of estimation.
 You can give us your prior year income tax figures from your 1040 to use as your target, but that is the simplest method and doesn't take into consideration your actual current year situation.
 Estimated state income tax payments follow a similar methodology.